-On 28th and 29th March 2016, EQUALITY for Peace and Democracy (EPD) launched a regional symposium with the participation of 99 attendees.
+On 28th and 29th March 2016, EQUALITY for Peace and Development (EPD) launched a regional symposium with the participation of 99 attendees.
 The event was supported by Open Society Afghanistan, bringing together international experts from neighbouring countries, as well as representatives of civil society and the media in Kabul.
 The participants had experience in supporting a range of national and international peace efforts, and provided feedback so as to finalise the draft of the Roadmap to Peace.
 The symposium included a series of panel discussions on the various drivers of stability, along with detailed Q & A sessions.

 The first day of the symposium was inaugurated by Mr. Mohammad Edrees Omarzad, Executive Director of EPD, on the roadmap to peace and overall aims of the program.
 Following this, Mr. Zafar Hashimi, deputy spokesperson of Mr Ashraf Ghani, delivered a speech conveying the president’s blessing.
 H.E Mr. Hekmat Karzai, Deputy Minister Ministry of Foreign Affairs, spoke about the current aims of the government, including efforts to consult with the U.S and China on the peace process, following the inability of Islamabad to deliver on its pledge to bring the Taliban to the table of peace talks.
 Mr. Farhadullah Farhad, Deputy Executive Directive of the High Peace Council, outlined the organisation’s new structure and current peace strategies.